 Tahini's mild, slightly nutty flavor means it works with sweeter recipes, too.
 It also helps bind energy bars, granolas or bite-size no-bake snacks.
 Use it in Homemade Millet Granola, Chocolate-Tahini Oat Bites (pictured above) or Tahini-Caramel Buckwheat Balls.

-You’re probably already pro at putting hummus on your wraps and sandwiches, but tahini can also make a great sandwich spread—like this Tahini-Miso Spread from Whole Foods, or as the base for Hello Natural’s Detox Sunflower Seed Spread Wraps or Sesame-Avocado Toasts (pictured above).
+You're probably already pro at putting hummus on your wraps and sandwiches, but tahini can also make a great sandwich spread—like this Tahini-Miso Spread from Whole Foods, or as the base for Hello Natural's Detox Sunflower Seed Spread Wraps or Baked Falafel with Smoky Tahini Dressing (pictured above).

 As a Thickener